Skip to content

 It also outlines how the various elements contribute to the development of different bodily functions and features.

-When the product of fertilization (Garbha) is actively energetic:
+When the product of fertilisation (Garbha) is actively energetic:

-Once the sensory and motor organs develop, they become a fully recognizable human body (Sharira).
+Once the sensory and motor organs develop, they become a fully recognisable human body (Sharira).

 Definition of Sharir by Vagbhata